krzysztof-magosa/blog/_posts/2016-01-16-first-steps-with-parsers.md

 ---

 Hi Folks!
-This is my very first article, so I count for your feedback.
+This is my very first article, so I count on your feedback.

 One of the very popular parts of software is parser.
 We use parsers every day, whether we open website, compile our program or load configuration from file.